3 Main Reasons Why Power Windows Malfunction

 2. Damaged Power Window Track

+The power window track is the part of the system that the window glass rides on as you push the window button up and down.
+Over time, the window track can bend or deform.
+This problem can happen if something hits the window while halfway open or if you forcefully raise or lower the window glass.
 The tracks might also fail from exposure to water.
 Water can cause the power window track to rust and fail to hold the window glass properly.
 The window glass is likely to get stuck or fail to move smoothly.
 In some cases, the glass might fall out of the door or even break while still on the window track.

 A faulty window track can also cause the window glass to fall out of alignment.
 You'll probably have serious difficulty when you want to close the window.
 You might also notice that the window glass doesn't seal properly when your pull up the window.